Panama Canal Zone: Postage stamps

 The Panama Canal Zone issued its own postage stamps from 1904 until October 25, 1978.
 During the early years, United States postage stamps overprinted "Canal Zone" were used.
 After a few years, accredited Canal Zone stamps were issued.

 After a transition period during which Panama took over the administration of postal service, Canal Zone stamps became invalid.

 The two-letter state abbreviation for mail sent to the Zone was CZ.

-Canal Zone Matches

-Damp Proof "Canal Zone Matches" were manufactured by Jönköpings Westra Tändsticksfabriks, Sweden expressly for the Panama Canal Company.

 Amateur radio

 Amateur radio licenses were issued by the United States Federal Communications Commission and carried the prefix KZ5, the initial 'K' indicating a station under American jurisdiction.
 The American Radio Relay League had a Canal Zone section, and the Canal Zone was considered an entity for purposes of the DX Century Club.
 Contacts with Canal Zone stations from before repatriation may still be counted for DXCC credit separate from Panama.
 The KZ5 amateur radio prefix has been issued to license operators since 1979 but today has no special meaning.